jmeneghini/MIDSX/README.md

 * **pybind11:** For use of nibabel in C++ code.
 Will be used later for MIDSX python bindings.

-### Installation
+### Installation (CMake)

-MIDSX has been tested on macOS and Ubuntu.
+MIDSX has been shown to work on Ubuntu with GCC.
+It will likely work on other Linux distributions with GCC or Clang.
+Support for MacOS is close to being added, but issues with AppleClang's OpenMP implementation and a known bug with Xcode's linker with GCC (see [here](https://github.com/Homebrew/homebrew-core/issues/145991)) are preventing it from being finished.
+For those who want to build on MacOS, see the Docker section [below](#installation-docker). \
 To install with the command line:

 1. Clone the repo and enter the directory:
    ```sh